syndit/com.synditcorp.ruleengine/README.md

 		}
 	}

 Reference this handler class in main document calc rules.
-The "expression" field contains the rule number in the common rule document.
+The "expression" field contains the rule number to evaluate in the common rule document.

 	"handlerClass" : "com.yourcompany.handlers.CommonRuleHandler",
 	"expression" : "23"

 Then, create an instance of the Engine with common rules and add this instance to the main Engine instance's variables collection.
+Do not set variables in the instance because the main Engine's variables will replace the instance's variables at runtime.

 	myVariablesMap.put("commonRuleHandler", commonInstance);
 	mainInstance.setVariables(myVariablesMap);